Adam Bradford, President

-Ellen Zemlin, Board Treasurer
+Ellen Zemlin, Treasurer

 Ellen Zemlin is a prospect researcher and strategist at the Jewish Museum.
 Previously, she served as manager of prospect research at the New York Philharmonic and as senior research associate at Pace University.
 She came to prospect research in 2014 after studying history and sociology at Manchester College and Drew University.
 In addition to her volunteer service with Apra GNY, she is a member of the Apra Connections Editorial Board.
 When not doing prospect research, she enjoys reading, theater, choral music, history, thinking about public transit infrastructure, and spending time with her partner and cats.

-Sarah Balogh, Director of Programming
+Jennifer Ruden, Director of Programming

 Hadley Iacone has been a prospect researcher at Wildlife Conservation Society’s (WCS) Bronx Zoo headquarters since 2010.
 Prior to that, she worked in early education.
 Ms. Iacone received her master’s degree from Drexel University’s College of Information Science and Technology.
 Her favorite activities include reading, international travel, tennis, designing terrariums, and visiting Kinderhook Farm in Upstate New York.